|

 - Any description or attribution made by any VEMIA staff is to be taken as opinion, not fact.

-- For distance auction lots, the statements or other evidence put forward by sellers are their responsibility.
+- " For distance auction lots, the statements or other evidence put forward by sellers are their responsibility.
 VEMIA believe them to be true, but have not verified them.

 - The seller will be responsible for packing the goods to the satisfaction of the carriers and insurers.
+The only exception to this is with an item that needs special crating or is otherwise difficult to pack by normal methods.

 |